alanperrow/StardewModding/HybridCrops/HybridCrops/README.md

     * Details like fruit price, season, etc.
     * Temporary sprites for now (unless bored and want to pixel art again lol)
   * 7) Define the "recipe" for the first hybrid fruit tree to be created using the Hybrid Seed Maker.
 Validate all functionality works perfectly.
   * 8) From this point on, foundation has been laid, so all work should be based off previously-completed code.
-Now create more hybrids!
+  * 9) Make reddit post asking for feedback, ideas, and opinions about what would be good to include and what would not.
+Better to get this feedback now rather than after everything has been made solely to my liking.
+  * 10) With community feedback in mind, make any desired changes, and start creating more hybrids!

 ### Hybrid Seed Maker